 Contact your college advisor to arrange an advising appointment.
 Work with the advisor to select classes required for completing your current degree program.
 Keep in mind that the U.S Department of Veteran Affairs will pay benefits only for classes that progress you toward graduation in your current degree program or classes that are required refresher/ pre-requisite courses approved for VA benefit payment.
 So be sure to register carefully.

 *All students must visit the VA WEAMS INSTITUTION SEARCH to verify that their courses are approved for VA pay!
 If you sign up for a program that is not approved by the VA, the VA will not pay for the program.* Please click on the link below to verify that the program that you are pursuing is WEAMS approved. https://inquiry.vba.va.gov/weamspub/buildSearchInstitutionCriteria.do

 If you register for any classes that are not required by your current UC college for your current program, you must identify these non-required classes to our office (in writing).

 ***The online benefits application takes a snapshot of your Catalyst database information at the time of submission.
 Do not submit your application until your program is correct and your schedule is finalized.***

-Benefit requests for all current and prior semesters should be requested using the Catalyst system..
+Benefit requests must be requested using the Catalyst system..

 Course Certification for Veteran Benefits

 - On the Student Homepage on Catalyst, you will click on the Quick Links & Helpful Contacts window, located on the upper right-hand corner.